 Over the summer of 1963, a number of mass protests for integrated schools — primarily organized by CORE — marched from Wrigley Field to the Board of Education (BoE) offices on Sunset Ave.
 When school resumed in September, CORE activists staged a seven day hunger fast in a BoE hallway.
 The Board and local politicians adamantly rejected all charges of racism and segregation — and all demands for change.
 Board member L.C.
 Chambers accused UCRC leadership of being "communists" and told the press that if little Black and Latino history was being taught it was because there was, "Not much of it to teach."

-CORE's direct-action protests against school segregation generated even more hostility among a significant portion of the white population than had the housing tract sit-ins and picket lines.
-That "White Backlash" was part of the nation-wide reaction against Black demands for human rights, racial equality, economic justice, and a fair share of political power.
+CORE's direct-action protests against school segregation generated even more hostility among a significant portion of the white population than had its protests against white-only housing tracts.
+The Los Angeles "White Backlash" was part of the nation-wide reaction against Black demands for human rights, racial equality, economic justice, and a fair share of political power.

 The White Backlash alarmed the liberal wing of Democratic Party.
-Conservative Democrats against whom they competed in primaries were solid backers of the segregated status quo who enthusiastically exalted the sanctity of "neighborhoods" — as did the Republicans that liberal Democrats faced in the November general elections.
+Conservative Democrats, against whom the liberal wing competed in primaries, were solid backers of the segregated status quo who enthusiastically exalted the sanctity of "neighborhoods" — as did the Republicans that liberal Democrats faced in the November general elections.
 (Republicans in the 1960s were still strong enough in California to frequently win not only local and statewide offices but even presidential campaigns.)

-Democratic Party campaign managers were terrified that if Afro-Americans pushed too hard and too fast for school and housing integration, aroused whites would flock to the polls and defeat liberals in the primary and Democrats in the general election.
-Yet almost ten years after Brown, liberal politicians had to publicly support the theoretical concept of integration — with, of course, "all deliberate speed," "in due time," "as conditions mature" — or risk alienating their base among Black, Latino, Jewish, and liberal white voters.
+Democratic Party campaign managers were terrified that if Afro-Americans pushed too hard and too fast for school and housing integration, angry whites would flock to the polls and defeat liberals in the primaries and Democrats in the general election.
+Yet almost ten years after Brown, liberal politicians had to publicly support the theoretical concept of integration or risk alienating their base among Black, Latino, Jewish, and liberal white voters.
+So they tempered that support with code-phrases such as "all deliberate speed," "in due time," "as conditions mature"

 This put CORE's negotiation-oriented moderate leaders at odds with the "action-faction," the CORE members who argued for militant protests.
 The conflict came to a head over the "study-ins," a type of low-key sit-in.
 The BoE met every Thursday afternoon, so after school an integrated group of several hundred CORE supporters, mostly college and high school students, entered BoE headquarters and sat down in the corridors leading to the board room, leaving open space so that no one was blocked from entering or leaving.
 They did homework and read school books (or at least pretended to) until the board meeting ended.
 It was called a "study-in" to counter segregationists who seemed to fear some kind of horrible racial catastrophe if Black and white students studied together.